webqit/webflo/README.md

 In all cases above, the convention for specifying URLs for a strategy accepts [URL patterns](https://developer.mozilla.org/en-US/docs/Web/API/URLPattern) - against which URLs can be matched on the fly.
 For example, to place all files in an `/image` directory (and subdirectories) on the *Cache First* strategy, the pattern `/image/*` can be used.
 To place all `.svg` files in an `/icons` directory (including subdirectories) on the *Cache Only* strategy, the pattern `/icons/*.svg` can be used.
 (Specifically for the *Cache Only* strategy, patterns are resolved at Service Worker build-time, and each pattern must match, at least, a file.)

-###### Cross-Thread Communications
+##### Cross-Thread Communications

-A couple APIs exists in browsers for establishing a two-way communication channel between a page and its service worker, for firing UI Notifications from either ends, and for implementing Push Notifications.
+A couple APIs exists in browsers for establishing a two-way communication channel between a page and its Service Worker, for firing UI Notifications from either ends, and for implementing Push Notifications.
 Webflo offers to simply this with a unifying set of conventions:

 + The `workport` API - an object with simple methods for working with *cross-thread* messages, UI and Push Notifications.